-Other features like additions to camera services such as Flash and digital zoom, the inclusion of smarter dictionary for virtual keyboards that learned through word usages, ability to track multi-touch events, better Calendar agenda, support for HTML 5 view, etc.
+Other features like additions to camera services such as Flash and digital zoom, the inclusion of a smarter dictionary for virtual keyboards that are learned through word usages, the ability to track multi-touch events, a better Calendar agenda, and support for HTML 5 view, etc.

 Version 2.0.1 and 2.1 were released in Dec 2009 and Jan 2010, respectively with some bug fixes and minor changes to the API.